tdauth/scala-futures-promises/README.md

 * `Promise.trySuccessWith`
 * `Promise.tryFailureWith`

+## Implementation based on Twitter's Futures and Promises
+The package [twitter](./src/main/scala/tdauth/futuresandpromises/twitter) contans an implementation of the Advanced Futures and Promises based on [Twitter's futures and promises](https://twitter.github.io/util/).
+These are similiar to Scala FP but the project Finagle existed before Scala's adaption of futures and promises.

 ## Implementation of missing functionality from Scala FP
 Our Advanced Futures and Promises do not provide all functionality from Scala FP.
 The package [comprehensive](./src/main/scala/tdauth/futuresandpromises/comprehensive) adds all missing functionality and shows that our basic combinators should be enough to implement the missing functionality except for the method `Future.value` which has to stay abstract.